The 20 Worst Places to Live in Florida

 16,668 residents live in Opa Locka.
 1 in 51 have been the victim of a violent crime (or stand a very good chance of becoming one soon).
 Property crime has, in fairness, decreased over the past few years.
 However, with violent crime stats like these, most residents have a hard time finding the positive.

-Stick around Lake Park for long enough and you stand a 12.2 in 100 chance of getting robbed.
-That’s some pretty damning evidence about the state of the town, right there.
+Stick around Lake Park for long enough, and you stand a 12.2 in 100 chance of getting robbed.
+That’s some pretty damning evidence about the state of the town, right there, and a primary reason it’s one of the worst cities to live in Florida.

 It may sound bucolic enough, but Lake City is about as far from the pastoral ideal as you could imagine.
 Residents face a 1 in 69 chance of becoming the victim of violent crime.

-For every 13.3 people, 1 will have had their house broken into, their car stolen, or their wallet snatched.
-With odds like that, keep your doors locked and your windows shut if you happen to drive by.
+For every 13.3 people, one will have had their house broken into, their car stolen, or their wallet snatched.
+With odds like that, keep your doors locked, and your windows shut if you happen to drive by.

 The odds of getting raped, murdered, or violently assaulted are just as high.
 Residents face a 1 in 43 chance of falling victim to a violent crime.
-Need any more convincing as to why Florida City ranks as the worst place to live in Florida?
+Need any more convincing as to why Florida City ranks as one of the worst in the state?

 You can also read: